Oregon Episcopal School

-Oregon Episcopal School (OES) is an American private, coeducational, college preparatory, day and boarding school in the Raleigh Hills area of Portland, Oregon.
+Oregon Episcopal School (OES) is an American independent, coeducational, college preparatory, day and boarding school in the Raleigh Hills area of Portland, Oregon.
 It was preceded by St. Helen's Hall, a day and boarding school for girls established in 1869.
 OES was established in 1972 when the girls school merged with Bishop Dagwell Hall.

 History

 Oregon Episcopal School (OES) was known as St. Helen's Hall at the time of its founding and was originally a boarding and day school for girls.
 It was established in 1869 in Portland, Oregon by the Rt.
 Rev. Benjamin Wistar Morris, Bishop of Oregon, and is "the oldest Episcopal school west of the Rocky Mountains."

 OES's original site at 4th and Madison is now the location of Portland's City Hall.
 The school moved several times during its first century to different locations in downtown Portland.
 It was located at 13th and Hall Streets before moving to its present location in the Raleigh Hills neighborhood of Portland in 1964.
 The Bishop Dagwell Hall was soon added, expanding the academic program to boys.

 In 1972, St. Helen's Hall merged with Bishop Dagwell Hall to become Oregon Episcopal School.
 Currently, the school serves children from prekindergarten through 12th grade and includes day-school and boarding programs.

 A number of facilities have been added over the years.
 Meyer Hall was built in 1996 as a new facility for Middle School students; the Drinkward Center for Math, Science and Technology opened in 2003; and in 2016 a 45,000-square-foot Lower School facility opened for Pre-K through 5th grade students.
 Today, approximately 870 students in Pre-K through Grade 12 attend OES.